SSD - Solid State Drive Upgrade installation

 Solid State Drive Upgrade installation instructions:

 Installing the drive is very straight forward.
 Secure the drive in the computer, connect your power and the drive interface cable.
-(If it is IDE be sure to set the M/S/CS jumpers the same as the old mechanical hard drive, if you need help with the actual installation see this page: Installing a Hard Drive).

 Start the computer and go in to your BIOS setup, check the BIOS to insure that the drive is recognized by the computer.